Crozzers/RestoreWindowPos/README.md

 This project aims to fix this behaviour by taking regular snapshots of window positions.
 Once it detects a display being connected/disconnected, it will restore windows to their last known positions on that display.

+You can also define rules for windows with specific titles and/or created by specific programs.
+Rules will be automatically applied to matching windows that are not part of your current snapshot (eg: windows that have been created since a snapshot was last taken).
+You can also give these rules memorable names, and apply any and/or all of them at any time

 ## Installation

 Head over to the [releases page](https://github.com/Crozzers/RestoreWindowPos/releases) to grab the latest installer